dimuththarindu/UserScripts/Elakiri/README.md

 # Elakiri: Custom Dark Theme

-## Please note that this theme does not work this the new design of Elakiri.com
+## Please note that this theme does not work for the new design of Elakiri.com

 <del>
 ## Scripts